LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.
+### version 0.77.0
+*Released*: 15 July 2020
+* Update URLResolvers to handle URLs that may go to a separate application
+* Add StorageStatusRenderer for showing the storage status of a sample

 ### version 0.76.0
 *Released*: 14 July 2020